What Guests Really Want: Creating the Perfect Hotel Room

 Choice of pillows

 When it comes to sleep, everyone has their own habits and preferences.
-Your guests haven’t been able to choose the ‘ideal’ bed for themselves, so offering them a choice of pillows is a small comfort that allows your guests to feel more at home.
+Your guests haven’t been able to choose the ‘ideal’ bed for themselves, so offering them a choice of pillows (often referred to as a 'Pillow Menu') is a small comfort that allows your guests to feel more at home.

 Local food and drink recommendations